aop4/heroku-django-REST-template/README.md

 `apt-get install sqlite3 #install SQLite3`

 An empty SQLite database file `db.sqlite3` is in the repo for your convenience.
 I started it with DB Browser for SQLite  (https://sqlitebrowser.org/), a useful tool for probing the database.
+Now, SQLite is not for production databases, be warned.
+It's just a lot easier to set it up.
+When you're ready for production, you might want to use Postgres.

 #### Environment variables